 “You want to make sure your pediatrician is a good fit for your family,” says Debra Robertson, MD, pediatrician at Saint Francis Medical Center.

 “That is why I offer free prenatal visits to expecting parents to give them an opportunity to meet me and my staff.”

 The visits, scheduled six to eight weeks before delivery, give new parents an opportunity to ask questions about what will happen after their child is born.
 They can learn about:

-- Breast-feeding or bottle-feeding: Olson provides information on breast-feeding support and offers samples of different kinds of formula for parents who want to bottle-feed.
+- Breast-feeding or bottle-feeding: Robertson provides information on breast-feeding support and offers samples of different kinds of formula for parents who want to bottle-feed.

 - Circumcision: Parents expecting boys can choose to have their baby circumcised at the Medical Center.